 I heard someone say that to me recently as they entered another weekly test cycle and I pondered whether testing could be measured in Tonnes (or mass).
 And since mass and energy are irrevocably connected, I wondered whether it could be true as we are happy to talk about the energy expended in testing.
 The SI definition of a Kilogram changed late last year from the physical platinum prototype kept under lock and key near Paris to a calculated value based on Planck’s constant.
-With this new definition of the Kilo a precise definition of Planck’s constant is required, that is 6.626070150×10−34 Joule-seconds.
+With this new definition of the Kilo, a precise definition of Planck’s constant is required, which is 6.626070150×10−34 Joule-seconds.
 So does it help to plagiarise his equation for our purposes?

 Planck’s constant (h) defines the value of the relationship between frequency (f) & energy (E) in particle physics, specifically light.